Pseudorizer/loc0CoreMatrixClient/README.md

 `string:FormattedBody`

 HTML formatted text body of the message, you do not need both, only one or the other

 ---
+`string:Format`

+Format of the message, should be left empty unless the message is formatted, will be auto changed anyway

+---
+`string:MsgType`

+MsgType, should always be m.text

+---
 ### MatrixFileMessage